 A guide to our involvement opportunities

 So that our residents know exactly how they can get involved with Moat and influence the services we offer, we've produced a resident involvement brochure.

 The brochure (available by clicking the button below) gives details on every involvement opportunity on offer.
 Take a look now and see whether you're interested in getting involved!

-Our resident involvement structure outlines the three main tiers of involvement for residents at Moat.
+Our Customer Voice structure outlines the three main tiers of involvement for residents at Moat.
 You can download the PDF of the structure by clicking the 'more information' button below.

 Impact is Moat's quarterly resident involvement newsletter.
 It highlights how talking to us and engaging can make a real difference to the services delivered by Moat, showing exactly what we've done to accommodate the ideas of those we serve.

-The first issue (Summer 2013) is available to download via the button below.
-Check back in November 2013 for issue two.
+The spring 2015 issue is available to download via the button below.
+Check back in the summer for the next issue.

 At Moat, we're keen for our customers to engage with their neighbours and their communities, as well as our teams.
 Setting up a residents' association is one of the most effective ways of resolving community issues and building cohesion between neighbours.